rubymonsters/testing-for-beginners/source/02-testing/06-classes.md

-If the code `line =~ /(test_.*)'/ && $1` on the second line looks confusing to you, this is a regular expression that grabs the method name from the line in the backtrace:
+If the code `line =~ /(test_.*)'/ && $1` on the second line looks confusing to you, this is a regular expression that grabs the method name from the line in the backtrace.
+The expression says:

-The expression says "Find a string that starts with `test_`, and then include all characters until you find a single quote `'`.
-Grab all these characters including `test_`, but do not include the single quote.
+"Find a string that starts with `test_`, and then include all characters until you find a single quote `'`.
+Grab all these characters including `test_`, but do not include the single quote."

-The special variable `$1` will then include the characters matched by the regular expression.
+Ruby's special variable `$1` will then include the characters grabbed by the regular expression.
+(The correct term would be "captured".
+This is everything between the round parentheses inside the regular expression).

 And with this change we've got our method names back, even though we didn't have to pass them to our assertion methods in each of our tests: